gleam-lang/website/writing-gleam.md

 This `vars` file can be run on any computer that has a compatible version of Erlang installed.
 Typically this will be within a few major versions of the version of Erlang on the computer used to compile the escript.

+And that's it!
+Get hacking!
+And do drop by [the Gleam Discord server](https://discord.gg/Fm8Pwmy) to get help or share what you're working on.